edgeimpulse/expert-projects/wearable-cough-sensor.md

 ---
-description: A sample project demonstrating how to use the Nordic Thingy:53 and the Edge Impulse App to perform environmental noise classification.
+description: An exploration into using Machine Learning to better monitor a patient coughing, to improve medical outcomes.
 ---

 # Wearable Cough Sensor using Edge Impulse